 Component sublibrary objects.

-Follow the folder paths to find the object that you want to insert.
+To find the object that you want to insert, follow the folder paths.

 Transform node of the